ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 # open Sexplib;;
 ```

-To manually build S-expressions we can combine the two constructors `Atom` and `List` presented above.
+To manually build S-expressions, we can combine the two constructors `Atom` and `List` presented above.
 To build the S-expression representing `(1)`:
 ```ocaml
 # Sexp.Atom "1";;
 - : Type.t = Sexplib.Sexp.Atom "1"